A Hunt for Magnetic Signatures of Hidden-Photon and Axion Dark Matter in the Wilderness: Data Analysis

 where $F_{\chi^2(\nu)}$ denotes the cumulative distribution function for a $\chi^2$-distribution with $\nu$ degrees of freedom. \figref{PvalMain} shows the local $p$-values at each frequency $f_{A'}$ for both Scan-1 and Scan-2.
 We consider there to be evidence for a DM candidate at a given frequency (with 95\% global significance) if its local $p$-value is below the threshold $p_\text{crit}$ defined by

 This threshold is shown as a dotted line in \figref{PvalMain}.
 Scan-1 exhibits seven frequency bins which cross the threshold.
 Four of these are clustered around 0.5\,Hz, while the other three are clustered around 0.75\,Hz.
-Scan-2, likewise, exhibits three candidate frequencies clustered around 0.5\,Hz, and one at 0.75\,Hz.
+Scan-2, likewise, exhibits three candidate frequency bins clustered around 0.5\,Hz, and one at 0.75\,Hz.
 We expect these candidates are associated with the narrow peaks observed in the Oberlin station data.
 We have re-performed our analysis using only the Hayward and Lewisburg data, and find that these peaks do not cross the threshold for significance in either scan when restricting to these two stations [see \figref{PvalHawayardLewisburg}].
 Since dark matter should be present in all locations at all times, this strongly suggests that these signal candidates do not correspond to dark matter.
 Moreover, we note that the width of a dark-matter signal is given by $f_av_\mathrm{DM}^2$, where $v_\mathrm{DM}$ is the dark matter velocity dispersion.
-Since the frequency bin size for our analysis is roughly $10^{-5}\,\mathrm{Hz}$, these signal candidates have widths of roughly $10^{-5}f_a$, corresponding to a large velocity dispersion of $v_\mathrm{DM}\sim1000\,\mathrm{km/s}$ (which is far above the escape velocity of the Milky Way).
+Since the frequency bin size for our analysis is roughly $10^{-5}\,\mathrm{Hz}$ and each cluster spans multiple bins, these clusters represent signal candidates with widths of roughly $10^{-5}f_a$, corresponding to large velocity dispersions of $v_\mathrm{DM}\sim1000\,\mathrm{km/s}$ (which is far above the escape velocity of the Milky Way).
 We therefore rule out these dark-matter candidates and conclude that our analysis finds no evidence for HPDM in the $0.5\,\text{Hz}\leq f_{A'}\leq5\,\text{Hz}$ range.

+We have verified our entire analysis by injecting artificial HPDM signals into our data set and ensuring that the analysis correctly identified them.
+For example, when we added a monochromatic signal of the form in \eqref{Bhpdm} with $\varepsilon=10^{-5}$ and $m_{A'}=10^{-14}\,\mathrm{eV}$ to the time series data from each station, and re-ran our analysis, we found the resulting limit only changed in the vicinity of $m_{A'}=10^{-14}\,\mathrm{eV}$, where it became $\hat\varepsilon\sim1.4\times10^{-5}$.
+(Note that the limit is slightly weaker than the injected signal, as expected.)
+Moreover, the candidate analysis correctly identified DM candidates near the injected masses with high significance.
+We applied a similar verification process to the axion analysis described in the next section.